Food Allergy Frequently Asked Questions (FAQs)

 If I can't breastfeed, which formula is useful in preventing allergies?

-Based on a recently published review of studies, there is no consistent convincing evidence to support a protective role for partially hydrolysed formulas (usually labelled 'HA' or Hypoallergenic) or extensively hydrolysed formulas for the prevention of eczema, food allergy, asthma or allergic rhinitis in infants or children.
+Based on a published review of studies, there is no evidence to support a protective role for partially hydrolysed formulas (usually labelled 'HA' or Hypoallergenic) or extensively hydrolysed formulas for the prevention of eczema, food allergy, asthma or allergic rhinitis.

-Are some formulae unsuitable for children with cow's milk allergy?
+Are some formulas or other milks unsuitable for children with cow's milk allergy?

 Are all reactions to milk due to allergy?

 No. Lactose intolerance is caused by the lack of the enzyme lactase, which helps to digest the milk sugar lactose.
-The symptoms are diarrhoea, vomiting, stomach pain and gas, which are similar to some of the symptoms of milk allergy.
+The symptoms of lactose intolerance are diarrhoea, vomiting, stomach pain and gas, which are similar to some of the symptoms of milk allergy.
 This condition is uncomfortable but not dangerous, and does not cause symptoms of food allergy such as hives, swelling or anaphylaxis.
 In lactose intolerance, small amounts of cow's milk are usually tolerated, and yogurts and hard cheeses are usually tolerated better than milk, as they contain less or easier to digest lactose than cow's milk.
-Treatment may involve reducing or avoiding consumption of dairy products containing lactose and substituting these with a lactose free formula or milk.

 Is immunotherapy (or desensitisation) available for food allergy?

-Whilst there are some food allergen desensitisation research studies occurring in Australia, food allergen immunotherapy remains in the realm of ongoing research at this time.
+Not yet.
+Whilst there are some trials of oral immunotherapy (OIT) for food allergy occurring in Australia, this is an area of ongoing research at this time.

 Are all food allergies severe?

-No. Fortunately, the majority of food allergies are not dangerous.
-Mild symptoms include hives, sickness in the stomach or vomiting.
+No. The majority of food allergies are mild or moderate.
+Symptoms include hives, stomach upset or vomiting.
 However, symptoms such as difficulty breathing due to throat swelling or asthma, or dizziness due to a drop in blood pressure, indicate a potentially life threatening severe allergic reaction (anaphylaxis).

 Does having an allergy to one meat mean I will be allergic to all meats?